 The More Typical Software Outsourcing Scenarios

 Custom software development is somewhat similar to writing a drug prescription: whatever’s good for somebody’s heartburn, may provide no cure for your snuffles.
 The business needs of most companies vary just as widely, as those companies do in size, product offerings, industry specifics and across a range of other criteria.
-It is exactly these needs, often unusual or unique, that whatever you want developed, is wrapped around.
+It is exactly these needs, often unusual or unique, that whatever you want to be developed, is wrapped around.

 Moreover, a company’s software outsourcing needs also hinge upon how much trust they have in outsourcing as a business practice, and the extent to which this company’s own IT capabilities can fulfill their software development needs.

 In our reckoning, the above factors’ various combinations fall under three main categories, thus forming three main types of software outsourcing arrangements.
-It is important to be familiar with these more typical outsourcing scenarios to be able to understand why project portfolios, case studies and friendly referrals, while being, generally, impressive otherwise, can, often, be utterly irrelevant, or, even, misleading if you want to build a complex software product.
+It is important to be familiar with these more typical outsourcing scenarios to be able to understand why project portfolios, case studies, and friendly referrals, while being, generally, impressive otherwise, can, often, be utterly irrelevant, or, even, misleading if you want to build a complex software product.

 Low-Level Software Outsourcing